 Victorian-style homes, a few sprawling rooming houses, and tiny summer cottages give glimpses of days gone by.
 Newly constructed townhouses and condominiums with unobstructed views of the Bay reside peacefully with their neighbors of a different era.
 Some of Betterton’s residences have experienced extensive restoration and renovation while other dwellings have been left to decline.

-Scattered among the residences are a town park (boasting tennis courts, playing field, picnic pavilion and playground), a fire hall, a town office, a town maintenance building, a water tower, sewage treatment plant, a U.S. Post Office, one church, and a restaurant.
+Scattered among the residences are a town park (boasting tennis courts, basketball court, baseball field, picnic pavilion, and playground), a fire hall, a community center, a town maintenance building, a water tower, a recently updated wastewater treatment plant, a U.S. Post Office, one church, and two restaurants.
 Adjacent to the town on the south side is an American Legion Post.

-Although there are no operating stores within the town limits, a small grocery/general store is located 3 miles south in Still Pond.
 Most shopping is done in Chestertown, approximately 12 miles to the south.
-Major commercial areas also are easily accessible: Annapolis, Maryland, and Dover, Delaware, are an hour away; Baltimore, Maryland, Washington, D.C.; and Philadelphia, Pennsylvania, can be reached in one and one-half hours.
+Major commercial areas also are easily accessible: Middletown, Delaware is 40 minutes away.
+Kent Island, Maryland, and Dover, Delaware are an hour away; Baltimore, Maryland, Washington, D.C.; and Philadelphia, Pennsylvania, can be reached in one and one-half hours.
 Two major airports, Philadelphia and Baltimore-Washington International, are within easy driving distance.

 The main roads, Ericsson Avenue and Main Street, parallel one another and lead from the southern entrance of Betterton to the northern boundary, the public beach owned by Kent County.
 This beach is Betterton’s Number One asset and attraction.